ADOPTING A SYSTEMATIC APPROACH TO BRINGING HEALTHCARE LEADERS INTO A NEW POSITION OR ORGANIZATION

 - Encourage the newly installed leader to monitor his/her progress in achieving onboarding goals and to consider sharing his/her assessments with his/her supervisors to demonstrate accomplishments and ensure priorities remain aligned.

 - Establish similar acculturation processes for new clinical leaders who may have had limited executive experience in their earlier professional roles.

 Systematic and comprehensive onboarding has become a routine best practice in many industries.
 Healthcare organizations, too, should capitalize on the advantages of onboarding realized by individuals and organizations by adopting a well-structured process.

-by the Board of Governors of the American College of Healthcare Executives
+Approved by the Board of Governors of the American College of Healthcare Executives

-on November 16, 2009.
+on November 10, 2014.